 - Fails to see reality (remember the fable ‘The Emperor’s New Clothes”).

-- doesn’t keep his role in context (remember, we are not the savior, Jesus is)
+- Doesn’t keep his role in context (remember, we are not saviors, Jesus is).

 What would you add to this list?